bentgb/CV-Bank/README.md

 # cvbank is a project that I contributed as part of my LIA.
-In this project we created an app that students can use to upload their CVs in pdf format and enable administrators to get the list of student CVs.
+In this project we created an app that enable students to upload their CVs in pdf format and enable administrators to get the list of student CVs.

 ## Project setup
 ```